 Center Valley is a somewhat small town located in the state of Pennsylvania.
-With a population of 11,317 people and two constituent neighborhoods, Center Valley is the 108th largest community in Pennsylvania.
+With a population of 11,767 people and two constituent neighborhoods, Center Valley is the 108th largest community in Pennsylvania.

-Telecommuters are a relatively large percentage of the workforce: 8.22% of people work from home.
+Telecommuters are a relatively large percentage of the workforce: 11.56% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Center Valley is a somewhat ethnically-diverse town.
 The people who call Center Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Center Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Center Valley include Irish, Italian, English, and Polish.
+Important ancestries of people in Center Valley include German, Irish, Italian, English, and Polish.

 The most common language spoken in Center Valley is English.
 Other important languages spoken here include Spanish and Polish.